blessnetwork/blessnet/TUTORIAL.md

 This guide will walk you through the process of setting up Blessnet, installing necessary components, and creating your first project.

-This is a basic tutorial, show casing the smallest building blocks of the BLESS VM Stack.
+This is a basic tutorial, showcasing the smallest building blocks of the BLESS VM Stack.

 ## Install NVM